 Our research group is based in the School of Psychology and Neuroscience, at the University of St Andrews, in Scotland.
 Our research on great ape gesture spans all great ape species – chimpanzees, bonobos, gorillas, orang-utans, and humans – and has been conducted both in captivity and through long-term field studies in the wild.
 We want to understand how other great apes use their gestures and other forms of communication, as a way of getting at the evolution of human language.
 Here’s a bit more about our research team…

 Cat is a lecturer at the University of St Andrews.
 She studies the evolution of communication and social behaviour in wild apes.
 She is the PI for the Wild Minds Lab group, their work focuses on wild apes across Africa, and she is often based in Budongo, or at her new field-site in Bugoma, Uganda.
 You can find Cat’s list of publications here.

 Dick is an emeritus professor at the University of St Andrews.
-He studies communication and cognition across numerous taxa, including work on gestural communication of great apes.
+He studies communication and cognition across numerous taxa.
 You can find Dick’s publications here.